knowledge-computing/mapkurator-doc/docs/install1.md

 Note that *cuda_11.3* only provided support for *Ubuntu 20.04* and below at the time this document was created.

-### Using mapKurator-Recogito docker image
+### Option 1: Using mapKurator-Recogito docker image
 NOTE: The docker image supports upto stitch module.

-If you face issues with the cuda installation, please consider using our docker image which is built on [nvidia/cuda:11.3.0-devel-ubuntu18.04](https://hub.docker.com/layers/nvidia/cuda/11.3.0-devel-ubuntu18.04/images/sha256-79ba930c17842750cd646dd9e78911199f48b7ea1f7ec378dbf90fdea1d95ba1?context=explore).
+If you would like to get a quick set up to try out our text spotting feature without Post-OCR and Entity linking modules, please consider using our docker image which is built on [nvidia/cuda:11.3.0-devel-ubuntu18.04](https://hub.docker.com/layers/nvidia/cuda/11.3.0-devel-ubuntu18.04/images/sha256-79ba930c17842750cd646dd9e78911199f48b7ea1f7ec378dbf90fdea1d95ba1?context=explore).
+For full features of mapKurator, please follow Option 2 for installation.

 To try it out, first pull the docker image with the following command - ```docker pull knowledgecomputing/mapkurator_recogito_2023:latest```
 Then run the container with -